Skip to content

 Kansas Small Business Grants 2026

-Kansas keeps more money in your business through two powerful payroll-based incentive programs — plus every federal grant and SBA loan available nationwide.
-Whether you're manufacturing in Wichita or running a tech startup in Overland Park, real dollars are on the table.
+Kansas keeps more money in your business through two powerful payroll-based incentive programs, a statewide network of local gap-financing loans — plus every federal grant and SBA loan available nationwide.
+Whether you're manufacturing in Wichita, running a tech startup in Overland Park, or opening a shop in a small Kansas town, real dollars are on the table.

-3 Kansas programs + federal & national programs Updated weekly
+5 Kansas-tagged programs 263 national programs also open Updated weekly

 Start here